mashadab/Tools-and-Techniques-in-Computational-Science/README.md

 Figure : Top - Solving the 2D heat equation.
 Bottom - Convergence plots using second and fourth order schemes

 ### Quick Usage
-Refer to the solution PDFs find description of the bash scripts or C++ codes.
+Refer to the solution PDFs or find description of the bash scripts or C++ codes.

 ## Acknowledgement
 I would like to acknowledge Professor Karl Schulz for teaching the course in 2020.